XoopsModules25x/myconference/docs/readme.txt

 :Short explanation:
     First you need to add a congress/conference with start and end date.
-    A Congress (or conference) is the whole event, the grid will only show the speeches that are between this conference start and end date.
+    A Conference (or conference) is the whole event, the grid will only show the speeches that are between this conference start and end date.
 So be careful not to place a speech outside the congress' dates.
     A track is something used at congresses to organize the speeches, the idea is that a particular person won't have to face (at least too many times) the ``wannabe at two different speeches at the same time´´.
 So what you do is organize the speeches in thematic tracks (like:
 Programming, System Administration, Security, Documentation, Philosophy).
 The tracks are shown verticaly, throught all the congress, and you can't have a speech that belongs to two different tracks (sorry, that's not implemented yet).
 So be carefull not to have too many tracks (4, maybe 5 at the most is recommended).
     There're also the sections, these are specificaly for congress information